FAQ

 The avionics are approved for my model, why wouldn't they fit?

 Avionics STC’s such as for the Garmin G3X Touch or Dynon SkyView HDX both contain approval for the installation of either a 7-inch Primary Flight Display OR a 10-inch Primary Flight Display.
 All Cessna 100 series aircraft are on the Approved Model List for the equipment, but their installation instructions explicitly state that it is the responsibility of the owner and installer to determine whether the equipment will fit.
-The STC’s may include guidance for alterating the floating panels only and will refer you to AC43.13-2B for guidance on altering the structure.
+The STC’s may include guidance for altering the floating panels only and will refer you to AC43.13-2B for guidance on altering the structure.

 Aren't Instrument Panel Modifications Covered Under the Avionics STC?